hathix/youtube-transcriber/README.md

 # YouTube Transcriber

 Need to transcribe a YouTube video?
 Turns out that YouTube already makes pretty good automated captions.
-With this script, you can grab those captions - so that you've effectively automatically transcribed the YouTube video!
+With this script, you can grab those captions in seconds - so you can, effectively, automatically transcribe your YouTube video!

+This script has been tested on several videos and should work with no setup besides having Python and Jupyter installed.
+Here's how you can do it!

 ## Example